 “Cuba Free,” was erected in 1909 honoring those who died in the Spanish-American War at the intersection of Park and Hillside Aves.
 Samuel J. Walton, one of the soldiers listed on the marker, was buried in WP Rural Cemetery where his grave is marked with a stone carving of a tree stump.
 There are a number of monuments and memorials for the Battle of White Plains, Civil War, WWI and other wars around the city and at City Hall (in the entrance area).

 The first streets in White Plains were dirt roads and horses were the main mode of transport.
 An old horse trough given to the city by the WP Branch of the ASPCA is next to Public Safety building on S Lexington Ave.
 It was re-dedicated by the WP Beautification Foundation in 1992.

 The City also honors people by dedicating sections of streets in their name.
-The signs are found just below street name sign.
+The blue signs are found just below street name sign.